-Title: Concerning increased public protections from emissions of air toxics.
+Concerning increased public protections from emissions of air toxics.

-The bill creates a new program to regulate emissions of a subset of hazardous air pollutants, referred to as "covered air toxics", which are defined as hydrogen cyanide, hydrogen fluoride, hydrogen sulfide, benzene, and other hazardous air pollutants specified by the air quality control commission by rule.
-A stationary source of air pollutants that reported in its federal toxics release inventory filing at least one of the following amounts of a covered air toxic in one year is defined as a "covered facility":
+The bill creates a new program to regulate emissions of a subset of hazardous air pollutants, referred to as defines "covered air toxics" which are defined as hydrogen cyanide, hydrogen fluoride, hydrogen sulfide, and benzene. and other hazardous air pollutants specified by the air quality control commission by rule.
+A stationary source of air pollutants that reported in its federal toxics release inventory filing at least one of the following amounts of a covered air toxic in one for the year 2017 or later is defined as a "covered facility":